Buffalo police shoving incident: President Trump's response

 President Donald Trump spread unfounded conspiracy theories regarding the incident on Twitter.

-There is no evidence that Gugino was an "antifa" member, that the incident was a setup, that Gugino had fallen "harder than he was pushed", or that he was attempting to "scan" police devices.
+There is no evidence that Gugino is an antifa member, that the incident was a setup, that Gugino had fallen "harder than he was pushed", or that he was attempting to "scan" police devices.
 Mobile phone technology cannot "black out" police equipment in the manner Trump described.

 Governor Cuomo sharply criticized the president during his daily news briefing, saying if Trump "ever feels a moment of decency, he should apologize for that tweet.
 Because it is wholly unacceptable."
 When asked to comment on Trump's tweet, Gugino responded via text: "Black Lives Matter".
 Gugino's lawyer described Trump's tweet as "dark, dangerous and untrue".

 The source of the story, One America News Network (OANN), is a far-right cable news channel.
 The journalist behind OANN's story, Kristian Rouz, also works for Sputnik News, a Russian news agency frequently described as a propaganda outlet.
 In his work for OANN, Rouz has spread conspiracy theories and displayed favorable stances towards the Russian government.
 Rouz himself did not provide any evidence, only referring to a report by The Conservative Treehouse, a right-wing blog.
 The blog post, written by someone using the pseudonym "Sundance", claimed without evidence that Gugino is a "professional agitator and Antifa provocateur".
 It is not known who runs the blog.
-That afternoon, OANN founder and chairman Robert Herring, Sr. tweeted to Trump, "we won't let you down as your source for credible news!", promising a follow-up report.
+That afternoon, OANN founder and chairman Robert Herring Sr. tweeted to Trump, "we won't let you down as your source for credible news!", promising a follow-up report.

 On June 13, protesters in San Diego, California, gathered outside OANN headquarters, where Herring Sr. challenged the crowd to prove the story was false.

 Lawsuit

-On February 22, 2021, Martin Gugino filed a lawsuit against the city of Buffalo, the officers involved (including one officer that was not charged), mayor Byron Brown, and police commissioners Byron Lockwood and Joseph Gramaglia.
+On February 22, 2021, Martin Gugino filed a lawsuit against the city of Buffalo, the officers involved which included one officer that was not charged, mayor Byron Brown, and police commissioners Byron Lockwood and Joseph Gramaglia.
 The lawsuit claims that several of Gugino's constitutional rights were violated, and the suit also desires to hold the city accountable for "concealing, excusing and/or condoning the unlawful use of force."
+At a deposition in the matter in February 2023, a lawyer for the police sought an injunction against alleged "harassing questions" like "Who's the police officer who committed that assault upon the citizen peacefully demonstrating against police violence?" and "What are your tattoos?"
+The judge ruled that there was no harassment and ordered the police officer to answer all questions asked.